core-wg/oscore/draft-ietf-core-object-security.md

 # Sequence Numbers, Replay, Message Binding, and Freshness {#sequence-numbers}

+## Message Binding

+In order to prevent response delay and mismatch attacks {{I-D.mattsson-core-coap-actuators}} from on-path attackers and compromised proxies, OSCOAP binds responses to the request by including the request's ID (Sender ID or Recipient ID) and sequence number in the AAD of the response.
+The server therefore needs to store the request's ID (Sender ID or Recipient ID) and sequence number until all responses have been sent.

 ## AEAD Nonce Uniqueness {#nonce-uniqueness}

 An AEAD nonce MUST NOT be used more than once per AEAD key.
 In order to assure unique nonces, each Sender Context contains a Sequence Number used to protect requests, and - in case of Observe - responses.
 If messages are processed concurrently, the operation of reading and increasing the sequence number MUST be atomic.

 The maximum sequence number is algorithm dependent, see {{sec-considerations}}.
 If the Sequence Number exceeds the maximum sequence number, the endpoint MUST NOT process any more messages with the given Sender Context.
 The endpoint SHOULD acquire a new security context (and consequently inform the other endpoint) before this happens.
 The latter is out of scope of this document.

+## Freshness

+For responses without Observe, OSCOAP provides absolute freshness.
+For requests, and responses with Observe, OSCOAP provides relative freshness in the sense that the sequence numbers allow a recipient to determine the relative order of messages.

+For applications having stronger demands on freshness (e.g. control of actuators), OSCOAP needs to be augmented with mechanisms providing absolute freshness {{I-D.amsuess-core-repeat-request-tag}}.

 ## Replay Protection